But is it always paradise?

 C: This is something that’s kind of disappointing living here I have to say.
 Once kids are in school, there are after school clubs and holiday clubs that the school put on.

 On Praslin, there are a couple outside play parks, they are in terrible condition, and frankly pretty much unusable.
 We never go there.
 There are no indoor play areas like soft play or anything like that.
 Of course, we do have beaches and swimming pools at our disposal which make for fantastic places for small (and big!) kids to play at.
 Arthur also loves it when we go for walks in the national park.

 I’d love if there were some mother and baby groups here but sadly it’s not the case.
 The most social interaction Arthur has with other kids is when I take him into school once a week to visit the reception class (3-4 year olds).
 This is one of the reasons we wanted to have another baby close in age for Arthur.
 I think as an expat people will always come and go in our lives so it will be nice that he will have a little brother with only a 2 year gap!

-C: At the international school on Praslin kids start at 3 in reception 1.
+C: At the International school on Praslin kids start at 3 years old in reception 1.
 The school now goes right through to A-Level.

 The international school follows the British Curriculum.
 As Mark works there we get a fantastic rate on school fees, regardless of this though we would have sent Arthur to this school.